Academic and Career Skills (ACS)

 45 lecture, 3 total contact hours

 In this course, students will analyze and evaluate the beliefs, attitudes, behaviors and skills that lead to academic, career and personal success.
 Through self-assessment, readings, activities and journal writing, students will synthesize data in order to improve self-management, increase self-esteem and maximize learning.
 Other topics include money management, effective use of college resources, critical thinking and decision-making and effective writing and communication.
 Academic, career and personal goal setting will be explored.
-The title of this course was previously First Year Experience Seminar.
-Level I Prerequisite: Academic Reading and Writing Levels of 6
+Level I Prerequisite: Academic Reading Level 3 and concurrently enrolled in ENG 111 and ENG 111S; or Academic Reading Level 5

 ACS 122 Career Decision Making (1 Credit)